-Officially, TSA PreCheck is run by the federal government as a trusted-traveler program.
+Officially, TSA PreCheck is run by the Transportation Security Administration, a federal government agency, as a trusted-traveler program.
 Unofficially, it’s your ticket for a fast pass through security.

 Only members of this program are eligible to hop in the TSA PreCheck line, which means lines are generally much shorter than the standard screening lines.
 And once you’re in it, there’s no need to remove your coat, shoes, or belt, nor do you need to remove electronics or liquids from your bag.
 That means the line moves much faster, too.

 In short, TSA PreCheck can shave a ton of time off your wait in the security line.
 Your first time using TSA PreCheck, you’ll wonder why you didn’t join the program sooner.

 The one catch is that TSA PreCheck only partners with specific airlines, so you may not always get that quick pass through security.
 However, all of the major domestic airlines and even many of the small U.S. carriers are included.
 More international airlines are joining the program each year.
 All told, 73 airlines currently participate in PreCheck.

 Signing up for TSA PreCheck is a fairly easy process – and there are two ways you can get it.
 And if you hold the right credit card, you don’t have to pay for it.
 More on that later.